devtron-labs/devtron/docs/user-guide/creating-application/workflow/cd-pipeline.md

 ### 4. Manual approval for deployment

-When `manual approval for deployment` is enabled, only approved images are available for deployment through the respective deployment pipeline.
+When `Manual approval for deployment` is enabled, only approved images are available for deployment through the respective deployment pipeline.
-Users can specify the number of approvals required for each deployment, with a minimum of 1 and a maximum of 6.
+Users can specify the number of approvals required for each deployment, where the permissible limit ranges from one approval (minimum) to six approval (maximum).

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/creating-application/workflow-cd-pipeline/deployment-approval.jpg)

-To enable Manual Approval for Deployment, follow these steps:
+To enable manual approval for deployment, follow these steps:

-1. Click on the deployment pipeline for which you want to enable manual approval for deployment.
+1. Click the deployment pipeline for which you want to enable manual approval.
-2. Toggle the ‘Manual approval for deployment’ switch to ‘On’.
+2. Turn on the ‘Manual approval for deployment’ toggle button.
 3. Select the number of approvals required for each deployment.

 ### 5. Deployment stage